ramagepe/hackernews_scrapper/README.md

 # HackerNews Posts Scrapper
-Scraps data from HakerNews (https://news.ycombinator.com/) and opens in browser the posts with 100 points or higher in two ways:
+Scraps data from HackerNews (https://news.ycombinator.com/) and opens in browser the posts with 100 points or higher in two ways:

 1. Page by page
 2. Selecting the number of posts and pages to scrap